 - Description of the asset;

-- · Date of acquisition or brought into use;
+- Date of acquisition or brought into use;

 - Purchase cost;

 - Location of the asset;

 - Function responsible for the asset;

-- Current value:
+- Current value;

 - Depreciation and method utilised;

 - Remaining life of the asset;

-- Maintenance information; and

-- Insurance Coverage.
+- Maintenance information; and - Insurance Coverage.

-As per MFMA Circular No. 126, municipalities are required to upload their updated Fixed asset register in a PDF file to the National Treasury GoMuni Upload Portal as part of their 2024/25 MTREF Tabled Budget and Adopted Budget submissions and thereafter on a quarterly basis as part of their in-year reporting.
+In line with MFMA Circular No.126, municipalities are required to upload their updated Fixed asset register in a PDF file to the National Treasury GoMuni Upload Portal as part of their 2025/26 MTREF Tabled Budget and Adopted Budget submissions and thereafter on a quarterly basis as part of their invear reporting.

-L. Funding Position of the 2024/25 MTREF Budgets
+L. Funding Position of the 2025/26 MTREF Budgets